Opinion

 I. INTRODUCTION

-An employee of an independent contractor sued the owners of a billboard, who hired the independent contractor, for injuries the employee incurred when he fell from the billboard.
+An employee of an independent contractor sued the owners of a billboard, who hired the independent contractor, for injuries the employee incurred when he fell from, the billboard.
 The issue in this appeal is whether a billboard safety regulation created a nondelegable duty owed by the billboard owners to the employee, and if it did, whether the owners breached that duty.

-II.
-FACTUAL AND PROCEDURAL HISTORY
+H. FACTUAL AND PROCEDURAL HISTORY

 On June 23, 2004, plaintiffs Daniel Evard and Christina Evard filed a complaint against defendants SCE, Heywood, and William H. Dagg and the William H. Dagg Trust (Dagg).
 Heywood owned billboards.
 The negligence cause of action alleged that Daniel Evard was injured while he replaced an outdoor advertisement on a billboard at Heywood’s request.
 The complaint alleged that Evard handled an aluminum pole that had contact with SCE’s overhead transmission line, which transmitted electric energy to Evard, causing him to be shocked and to sustain severe personal injuries.
 Christina Evard alleged a cause of action for loss of consortium.

-Heywood, SCE, and Western Empire filed a series of cross-complaints.[1]
-For *482 purposes of this appeal, the important cross-complaint is the one SCE filed against Heywood, Western Empire, and Dagg for indemnity and/or contribution.
+Heywood, SCE, and Western Empire filed a series of cross-complaints.
+1 For purposes of this appeal, the important cross-complaint is the one SCE filed against Heywood, Western Empire, and Dagg for indemnity and/or contribution.
 Heywood and Western Empire filed a motion for summary judgment, which SCE and plaintiffs opposed.
 The following facts are undisputed.

 Heywood and Western Empire owned a billboard sign located at Highway 62 and Chemehuevi Way in Yucca Valley, and hired A.M.P.
 Tree Service as an independent contractor to work on that billboard sign.

-Plaintiff Daniel Evard's employer, A.M.P.
+Plaintiff Daniel Evard’s employer, A.M.P.
 Tree Service, directed him to work on the billboard sign.
 Dagg owned the land on which the billboard was located.
-SCE owned and operated high voltage electric power lines in the vicinity of the billboard.
-Before the accident, Evard knew that SCE's high-voltage electrical lines were some distance above the billboard, that those electrical lines were dangerous, that touching those electrical lines with a metal pole would be harmful, and that if he came near those lines he would get hurt.
+SCE owned and operated high-voltage electric power lines in the vicinity of the billboard.
+Before the accident, Evard knew that SCE’s high-voltage electrical lines were some distance above the billboard, that those electrical lines were dangerous, that touching those electrical lines with a metal pole would be harmful, and that if he came near those lines he would get hurt.

-Evard understood that A.M.P.
+*143 Evard understood that A.M.P.
 Tree Service company policy required him to hook his harness at all times while he was on a billboard.
 Before the accident, however, Evard did not tie his harness to the ladder he stood on at the top of the billboard.
-As Evard attempted to place a metal bar into vinyl at the corner of the billboard, he felt "zapped" and "jolted."
+As Evard attempted to place a metal bar into vinyl at the comer of the billboard, he felt “zapped” and “jolted.”
 After the jolt, Evard fell off the ladder and hit the ground.

 At the time of the accident, A.M.P.
 Tree Service had a supply of fiberglass poles for use on Heywood billboards, so its employees could use fiberglass poles if they believed the billboard was too close to a power line.